 An intra-aortic balloon pump (IABP) is placed inside the heart to reduce how hard the heart needs to work to pump blood.
 The device inflates a small balloon right after the heart pumps, and deflates it just before the heart beats again to provide the needed pressure to help circulate blood to the heart and the rest of the body.

 Cardiac Partners has a large and renowned team of physicians who offer world class cardiac care and have extensive experience performing intra-aortic balloon pump.

 Understanding the procedure

-A cardiologist from the Cooper Heart Institute inserts a thin, flexible hollow tube (catheter) in a blood vessel that leads to the heart in the inner thigh.
+A Cardiac Partners cardiologist inserts a thin, flexible hollow tube (catheter) in a blood vessel that leads to the heart in the inner thigh.
 The actual balloon is situated at the tip of the catheter.
 Using an X-ray camera, the doctor guides the catheter into the main artery in the heart (aorta), and properly places the balloon.